Willys12/PRACTICE/README.md

 ## Objective

 - The aim or objective of the project is to cover the Class and static methods used in Object-oriented programming in Python.
+- In some instances you'll come across codes that I used that are slightly the same as other instructors: This is purely for practical purpose.